 “I did not raise my son, Sam, to celebrate Mother’s Day.
 I didn’t want him to feel some obligation to buy me pricey lunches or flowers, some annual display of gratitude that you have to grit your teeth and endure.”

 “Mother’s Day celebrates a huge lie about the value of women: that mothers are superior beings, that they have done more with their lives and chosen a more difficult path.
 Ha!”

 “I hate the way the holiday makes all non-mothers, and the daughters of dead mothers, and the mothers of dead or severely damaged children, feel the deepest kind of grief and failure.”

 Think those lines were uttered by one of the curmudgeons at Fox News?
 A churlish blogger with generalized anger issues?
 Some embittered naysayer who rains on the parade of any holiday celebration?
 You’d be wrong.
-They were all part of very gifted writer Anne Lamott’s recent takedown on the matter of Mother’s Day, a surprisingly bitter rant that seems out-of-character for the usually wise and compassionate author.
+They were all part of very gifted writer, Anne Lamott’s, takedown on the matter of Mother’s Day, a surprisingly caustic rant that seemed out-of-character for the usually wise and compassionate author.
 Not only is Ms. Lamott put off by the singling out of mothers on this special day, she goes so far as to assert that 98% of parents not only feel themselves superior, that same percent believes non-parents simply cannot know the level of love they know.
 To which I sigh, “Really??
 I have not met those parents.
 Apparently the people I know are in the other, more rarified, 2%.”

 COME ON, PEOPLE!!